C.A.R.E. Academy creates lifelong readers - SC First Steps

-“First Steps has done a great job of giving me the knowledge of what children truly need,” she shared.
+“First Steps 4K has done a great job of giving me the knowledge of what children truly need,” she shared.
 Leadership is crucial for student success and C.A.R.E.
 Academy believes that success begins in the classroom with well-equipped teachers.
 To further support this focus, teachers at C.A.R.E.
-Academy participate in literacy-centered professional development, such as the LETRS Program and 4K Academy, an annual conference hosted by SC First Steps to prepare 4K providers and teachers for the new school year.
+Academy participate in literacy-centered professional development, such as the LETRS Program and 4K Academy, an annual conference hosted by SC First Steps 4K to prepare our providers and teachers for the new school year.
 “We get to sit down with our coaches and ask questions that we may have about the classroom or the curriculum,” Cushan said.
 “And we implement what we learn into the classroom.”

 This kind of hands-on guidance has strengthened Cushan’s approach to early learning.
 Through these leadership opportunities, she and her staff gained a deeper understanding of phonemic awareness, alphabet knowledge, and sound recognition.
 One major strategy they have embraced is the Boost program, a personalized reading literacy program that adapts to student's specific needs.